tuxerrante/guide/README.md

 This guide is accompanied by a fully automated cluster setup solution in the shape of well structured, modular [Terraform](https://www.terraform.io/) recipes.
 Links to contextually related modules are spread throughout the guide, visually highlighted using the ![Terraform](assets/terraform.png) Terraform icon.

 If you find this project helpful, please consider supporting its future development on [GitHub Sponsors](https://github.com/users/pstadler/sponsorship).
-You can also get a great quality T-shirt [here](https://hobby-kube.dev/tshirt).

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Cluster size](#cluster-size)
 - [Choosing a cloud provider](#choosing-a-cloud-provider)